Reykjavik

 Go back in history as you reach the historic centre, in the districts of Aðalstræti and Suðurgata, where you can still see the remains of some primitive Icelandic dwellings.
 Also the church of Hallgrímur, probably the most important architectural monument in Reykjavik, is worth a visit.
 As you will discover during your MSC cruise of Northern Europe, geothermal energy positively conditions the life of the entire country and there is an abundance of spas.

-Its eruptions spray boiling water up to 60 meters into the air, but often reach higher than 100 meters: it is the tallest of the active geysers.
+Its eruptions spray boiling water up to 60 metres into the air, but often reach higher than 100 metres: it is the tallest of the active geysers.